 Meanwhile, your kids can play on dozens of the latest arcade games downstairs.
 Skeeball, simulated racing games, pinball, classic arcade games, and more are all on tap downstairs.
 Who knows, you may even find the arcade is as fun for you as it is for your kids.
 See more, including a full menu, here.

 In the winter, ice skating is one of the best ways for your family to get outside, see the festive decorations, and soak up the mountain beauty all from the center of town.
 There are two main outdoor skating rinks: the Stephen C. West Ice Arena, and the Keystone Lake Ice Rink.

-At the Stephen C. West Ice Arena, admission is $8 for adults and $6 for youth, and rentals are just $4.
-Skate across a wide open space, surrounded by snow peaks, and even watch as the ice below you changes color thanks to the sleek lighting that shines down from above.
+At the Stephen C. West Ice Arena, skate across a wide open space, surrounded by snow peaks, and even watch as the ice below you changes color thanks to the sleek lighting that shines down from above.